essif-lab/framework/docs/terms/legal-entity.md

 type: term
 typeid: legal-entity
 stage: draft
-hoverText: "Legal-entity: an entity that is known by and recognized to exist in a jurisdiction."
+hoverText: "Legal-entity: an Entity that is known by and recognized to exist in a Jurisdiction."
 ---

 ### Short Description